nbicocchi/learn-microservices/modules/communication/slides/4 - Async communication.md

 2. **Better Resource Utilization**:
    In asynchronous communication, **system resources (such as threads and memory) are not blocked waiting for responses (solves thread pool exhaustion!)**.
 This improves resource utilization, especially in high-throughput environments.
 3. **Improved Scalability**:
-   Asynchronous systems are more scalable because services are not waiting for immediate responses.
-Instead, they handle tasks independently.
-Message queues can also scale horizontally, distributing load across services.
+   Asynchronous systems are more scalable because **services are not waiting for immediate responses**.
+Instead, they handle tasks independently. **Message queues can also scale horizontally**, distributing load across services.
 4. **Increased Resilience**:
    Since services do not rely on the immediate availability of others, the system is more resilient to failures.
 A **message broker can store messages** in case a service is down and deliver them when it becomes available again, making the system fault-tolerant.